 This has made the energy needed to provide comfort for your home is way more affordable than ever.

 Think about never having to worry yourself about high electricity bills again; you just tune in a comfortable setting and walk away.
-The Mitsubishi Mr. Slim ductless air conditioner is the most cost-effective and most efficient systems in the market today and has a DEER rating of up to 26.0.
+The Mitsubishi Mr. Slim ductless air conditioner is the most cost-effective and most efficient systems in the market today and has a SEER rating of up to 26.0.
 The systems were designed to provide you with peace of mind in terms of comfort and energy.

 The cooling and heating systems of the Mitsubishi Electric ductless air conditioner are way more efficient than traditional central systems.
 The utilization of compressors that adjust automatically to change in the environment of the space they have been installed in, this ensures that the system uses only the energy that is needed.